 “Exercising the right to vote is so important that we want to make it as easy as possible to get to the polls,” said KCATA President and CEO Robbie Makinen.
 “We are grateful to our regional transit partners in Johnson County, Independence and KCK for agreeing to again make this a truly regional transit initiative.”

-There will be a primary election in Missouri and Kansas on Aug.
-7.
+There will be a general election in Missouri and Kansas on Nov.
+6.

 1. Find your polling place

 To find your polling place and check your voter status, Kansas City residents in Jackson County can visit the Kansas City Election Board.

 If you live elsewhere in Missouri, start with the Secretary of State.